SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 This target is interpreted as to cover research about how to permanently raise the income growth rate of the poorest population above the national average.

-Why is the limit set to the bottom 40 per cent?
-Why is it important for the income growth rate to be higher than the national average?
-How is the income growth rate calculated?

 ```py
 TS=